What is a Loss of Consortium Claim?

-While a loss of consortium claim may not reclaim lost kinship and love truly, victims shouldn’t overlook this avenue of justice.
+While a loss of consortium claim in Texas may not reclaim lost kinship and love truly, victims shouldn’t overlook this avenue of justice.

-Loss of consortium can also be referred to as “loss of affection” and “loss of companionship” and deals with the issues surrounding the advantages of having a loving spouse, parent, or child in the house.
-A consortium claim places a monetary value on the void of companionship caused by the accident.
+The legal definition of loss of consortium can also be referred to as “loss of affection” and “loss of companionship” and deals with the issues surrounding the advantages of having a loving spouse, parent, or child in the house.
+A claim for loss of consortium places a monetary value on the void of companionship caused by the accident.

 While this claim is usually tied to spousal consortium and the deprivation of sexual benefits, it’s not limited to that aspect.